n-elie7/alu-shell/permissions/README.md

 This command that sets the mode of the file hello to -rwxr-x-wx
 ## chmod --reference=olleh hello command
 This command that sets the mode of the file hello the same as olleh’s mode.
+## chmod a+X * command
+This command add to all users execute permission, but only to directories.